YePpHa/UserProxy/README.md

 UserProxy.connect(exampleScript);
 ```

-Please note that after you have called `connect` you can't change the functions
+After `UserProxy.connect` have been called it's not possible to change the functions
-for the injected script i.e. `exampleScript`.
+available to the page closure from the userscript closure.
+So be sure to predefine
+anything that's needed.

 ### Calling functions
 To call a function can only be done for the functions made available through the